tddfellow/tddfellow.github.io/source/_posts/2016-09-17-build-your-own-testing-framework-part-4.markdown

 };
 ```

-After an investigation, it becomes clear, that this happens because we can not re-use `reporter` variable defined at the higher level, since all tests share the same `testSuite` object at the moment.
+After an investigation, it becomes clear, that this happens because we can not re-use `reporter` variable defined at the higher level since all tests share the same `testSuite` object at the moment.
 We will have to move the creation of the `reporter` variable inside of each test:

 ```javascript
 this.testAssertHasReportedTest_whenReporting_andFailing = function () {